 Most recently, Carole has appeared as The White Queen in Gerald Barry's Alice Underground and Dame Marthe Faust for the Royal Opera House, Covent Garden; Fata Morgana Love for the Three Oranges for the Staatsoper Stuttgart; Aksinya Lady Macbeth of Mtsensk at the Bayerische Staatsoper; Hexe Hänsel und Gretel for the Opera National de Lorraine; Auntie Peter Grimes for Opéra de Monte Carlo and Deutsche Oper am Rhein; Annina Der Rosenkavalier at the Festspiele Baden Baden conducted by Sir Simon Rattle; Bobylicka Snegurotchka for the Opéra national de Paris and the Babarhika in a new production of The Tale of Tsar Saltan for La Monnaie, Brussels.

-Carole performed as a Mezzo Soprano soloist at the Wiener Statsoper (2014-2016) she made her debut as Mary Der fliegende Holländer conducted by Yannick Nézet-Séguin; other roles included Jezibaba Rusalka; Gertrude Roméo et Juliette; Annina Der Rosenkavalier; Berta Il barbiere di Siviglia and Adelaïde Arabella
+Carole performed as a Mezzo Soprano soloist at the Wiener Statsoper (2014-2016) she made her debut as Mary Der fliegende Holländer conducted by Yannick Nézet-Séguin; other roles included Herodias Salome; Jezibaba Rusalka; Gertrude Roméo et Juliette; Annina Der Rosenkavalier; Berta Il barbiere di Siviglia and Adelaïde Arabella.

 On the operatic and concert stages Carole has appeared under the baton of the worlds leading conductors, including: Sir Simon Rattle, Sir Antonio Pappano, Sir Andrew Davis, Nikolas Harnancourt, Bernard Haitink, Semyon Bychkov, Kirill Petrenko, Adam Fischer and the late Sir Charles Mackerras.